boldlink/terraform-aws-elb/README.md

 This terraform module creates an Elastic Load Balancer (Commonly known as Classic Load Balancer) and Access logs bucket if specified

 ## Advantages of the Module

-- It creates S3 bucket for access logs when you specify the bucket to be created using `create_access_logs_bucket = true`
-- S3 bucket policy for access logs has already been configured
-- Adheres to aws security best practices by using checkov to enforce compliance
+### 1. Simplified Access Logs Management
+- This module streamlines the creation of an Elastic Load Balancer (commonly known as Classic Load Balancer) and automatically sets up an S3 bucket for access logs.
+When you specify `create_access_logs_bucket = true`, the module takes care of the access logs configuration, saving you time and effort.

+### 2. Enhanced Security
+- Security is a top priority, and this module adheres to AWS security best practices.
+It enforces compliance using Checkov, ensuring that your Elastic Load Balancer is configured securely.

+### 3. Streamlined Operations
+- With this module, you can create and manage Elastic Load Balancers efficiently, reducing the complexity of your infrastructure provisioning process.
+It provides a structured and easy-to-use interface for managing load balancers.

+### 4. Well-Maintained and Documented
+- This module is actively maintained and regularly updated to align with the latest AWS and Terraform best practices.
+Detailed documentation is available to assist you in using and customizing the module to meet your specific requirements.

 Examples available [here](./examples)